T. J. Holmes: CNN

 Holmes joined CNN as a news anchor and correspondent in October 2006.
 He co-anchored CNN Saturday & Sunday Morning with Betty Nguyen until March 2010 when Nguyen left for CBS.
 Holmes then anchored the newscast solo.

-At CNN, Holmes reported from the scene of numerous breaking news events, including Joplin, MO, which was devastated by multiple tornadoes in May 2011, New Orleans during the Deepwater Horizon oil spill in 2010; and, Blacksburg, VA immediately after the shootings on the campus of Virginia Tech.
+At CNN, Holmes reported from the scene of numerous breaking news events, including Joplin, MO, which was devastated by multiple tornadoes in May 2011; New Orleans during the Deepwater Horizon oil spill in 2010; and, Blacksburg, VA immediately after the shootings on the campus of Virginia Tech.
 Holmes also anchored from Ground Zero on the 10th anniversary of the September 11th attacks.

 Holmes covered the historic first papal visit to the United States of Pope Benedict XVI in 2008, including anchoring live from the mass at Yankee Stadium.
 Holmes secured some of the first stories from the survivors of the US Airways Flight 1549 that crash landed in the Hudson River in January 2009.
 Holmes also reported from the campus of the University of Mississippi during the first presidential debate between Sens.
 John McCain and Barack Obama.

-Holmes also anchored significant news stories, including Saddam Hussein's execution in 2006, the terrorist attacks in Mumbai, India in 2008, and the terrorist attacks at the Glasgow Airport in 2007.
+Holmes anchored significant news stories, including Saddam Hussein's execution in 2006, the terrorist attacks in Mumbai, India in 2008, and the terrorist attacks at the Glasgow Airport in 2007.

 Holmes contributed to CNN's 2010 coverage of the Deepwater Horizon oil spill and 2008 coverage of the presidential primary campaigns, both of which garnered Peabody Awards.

 Holmes' last day on CNN was Christmas Day 2011.

 BET

 In December 2011, Holmes and BET announced he had signed a multi-platform deal with BET Networks.
-In a statement, BET revealed:
+In a statement, BET announced:

 "The deal with Holmes includes a new show on BET, as well as content on BET.com in which he can bring his many talents to what the company regards as "the most important and interesting stories" for the BET audience.

-"We are simply ecstatic to have T.J.
+Z"We are simply ecstatic to have T.J.
 Holmes coming to our fold.
 He's been an outstanding news anchor and we look forward to working with him in a variety of new ways on BET," said Stephen G. Hill, President of Music Programming and Specials at BET Networks.
 "It's now upon us to develop vehicles that capture his intelligence, curiosity about the world, warmth, humor and compassion.
 It's a challenge that we are happy to have."

 In August 2012, BET Networks announced that Holmes will be the host of their new original series Don't Sleep, which will premiere October 1, 2012 from 11 p.m.-11:30 p.m.
 ET /PT.
 Airing Monday through Thursday, Holmes will deliver smart, biting social commentary on significant issues important to the black community.

 After much speculation in March 2013, BET announced they had cancelled Don't Sleep and that Holmes had left the network.